vishwakarma09/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 ?: BLIND (you * blind) I am not blind.
 ?: COLORBLIND (you * [color-blind "color blind"]) I am not color blind.
 ```

+Note, ChatScript is a token-oriented language (tokens generally being a collection of characters without spaces).
+You need to put one or more spaces after the `:` and before the label.
+OTHERWISE `?:EYECOLOR` is a single token and
+not a declaration of a rule and a label.

 The `simpletopic.top` file has an example topic called `~Childhood` of normal complexity
 (which can be understood after reading through advanced output).